 Private massage treatments usually cost between £20 and £60 for a 30 to 90 minute session.

 Many cancer centres and hospitals in the UK now offer different types of massage therapy free of charge.
 Therapists working in these centres are likely to have completed additional training and have ongoing supervision for their work.

-Ask your nurse or doctor if massage therapy is available in the ward or centre where you're having your treatment.
+Ask if massage therapy is available in the ward or centre where you're having your treatment.
 If it isn’t, they might be able to direct you to a voluntary organisation that does so for free or at a reduced cost.